antham/chyle/README.md

 Decorators enrich your changelog with datas.

-#### Jira ticket api
+#### Jira issue api

+Have a look to the [api documentation](https://docs.atlassian.com/jira/REST/cloud/#api/2/issue-getIssue) to know what you can fetch from this api.
-First, you need to use an extractor to define a "jiraIssueId" key to extract jira ticket id, let's consider our id is in commit message we would add as environment variable.
+First, you need to use an extractor to define a "jiraIssueId" key to extract jira issue id, let's consider our id is in commit message we would add as environment variable.

 Name | Value
 ------------ | -------------